10 things to look for in a business travel credit card

 In summary

 Selecting the right business travel credit card may involve careful consideration of how each card's features align with your business needs and spending patterns.
-By evaluating a cards’ rewards, fees, business features, travel perks and more, you may be able to find a card that not only earns rewards but provides valuable perks.
-Cards that do this while also fitting seamlessly into your business operations may make business trips a little easier to manage—and more rewarding.
+By evaluating the rewards, business and travel features, fees and more, you may be able to find a card that not only earns rewards but also helps to make business travel more comfortable.
+Cards that do this while also fitting seamlessly into your business operations can help make business trips a little easier to manage—and more rewarding.